-&lt;sup>1 This is included in the Council's Allocations Policy and updated regularly through review of the income required to afford other tenures.
+1 This is included in the Council's Allocations Policy and updated regularly through review of the income required to afford other tenures.

-4.3 New tenancies after [date of this policy]
+4.3 New tenancies after [3 June 2013]

 We offer a probationary tenancy to any new tenant that has not previously held a secure or assured tenancy.
 Probationary tenancies last for one year.
 Tenants who are not in breach of their tenancy at the end of that term and who have not been found to be in breach of their tenancy over the course of its term will automatically move to whichever tenancy is appropriate for their home and household.